 Iceland is full of sharp contrasts.
 This is a country with fire and ice co-existing.
 Where the winters are long and dark, but the summer’s midnight sun makes up for it, making the day’s feel much longer in summer.

 Iceland has been a dream of mine for about 5 years now.
 The first time I saw pictures my jaw dropped.
 Who knew the country with “ice” in the name was so stunning with such a diverse landscape?
 Not me.
 Iceland immediately jumped to the top of my list.
 I started researching how much a trip to Iceland would cost me… and my jaw dropped again.
 There was nooo way I could afford that!
 Or was there? *Puts on thinking cap*

 Here’s my 8-Day Itinerary for Iceland’s Ring Road

 How to Get to Iceland

 Fly into Reykjavik International Airport (KEF).
 Flights are typically one of the largest expenses when traveling.
 I fly on budget airlines frequently, especially if it’s going to end up saving me a couple hundred dollars a flight.
 We flew direct into Iceland on the budget airline WOW. *WOW IS NO LONGER IN BUSINESS*

 How to Get Around Iceland

 Once we arrived in Reykjavik, we took the Airport Direct bus into the city (we found that to be the cheapest way into the city without a rental car).
 Grace was arriving last so she would be driving the rental car into town later.
-The bus had WIFI, and put public transportation buses in the US to shame.
-We were dropped off within walking distance to our AirBnB and the city’s attractions.
+The bus had WIFI and put public transportation buses in the US to shame.
+We were dropped off within walking distance of our Airbnb and the city’s attractions.
 Reykjavik is extremely walkable, so I’d recommend exploring on foot!

 A rental car is necessary if you plan to explore Iceland’s ring road or outside the city of Reykjavik.
 You can pick up your rental right at the airport or take the bus into the city and get your car when you’re ready to leave the city.

 Day 1 in Reykjavik

 Perhaps the most iconic building in Reykjavik, Hallgrímskirkja is a beautiful Lutheran church standing at 244 ft high.
 The height of the church makes it the largest church in Iceland, and one of the tallest structures in the country!